Borisizdabezt/exitlag-hwid-spoofer/README.md

 How to use:
 1. Close exitlag
 2. Create an Exitlag account
-3. Run gud.exe as administrator
+3. Run vaccine.exe as administrator, choose [2] and restart
-4. Change ur MAC address (unnecessary if u use sputnik v 2.0)
-5. Run Exitlag and login
+5. After restart, run vaccine.exe again and choose [1], open Exitlag, login and restart
 6. Enjoy!